alextrs/oestandards/README.md

 ## Error Handling
 <a name="no--error"></a><a name="2.1"></a>
-  - [2.1](#no--error) **NO-ERROR**: Use NO-ERROR only when you expect an error to occur and if used handle error appropriately
+  - [2.1](#no--error) **NO-ERROR**: Use NO-ERROR only when you expect an error to occur, and if you use it, handle error appropriately
     > Why?
-NO-ERROR suppresses errors, which can cause database consistency, memory leaks, infinite loops and more...
+NO-ERROR suppresses errors, which can cause database inconsistency issues, memory leaks, infinite loops and more...

     ```openedge
     /* bad (error is suppressed, cMemberName is never assigned */